Car Insurance and Vehicle Registration: Requirements by State

 Does an SR-22 restore my vehicle registration?

 An SR-22 is one of the requirements to reinstate a suspended registration or license, but it's typically not the only one.
-You'll also need to pay reinstatement fees, resolve any outstanding fines, and provide proof of current insurance.
+You'll also need to pay reinstatement fees (which can range from $100 to $750 depending on the state), resolve any outstanding fines, and provide proof of current insurance.
 Once all conditions are met and the SR-22 is on file, the DMV will process your reinstatement.
+Keep in mind that any lapse during the required SR-22 filing period restarts the clock — and some states like Ohio have recently shortened their required filing periods for first-time offenses.

 What happens if I'm caught driving with a suspended registration?

-Driving with a suspended registration is a separate offense from driving without insurance.
-Penalties typically include fines ranging from a few hundred to over a thousand dollars, possible vehicle impoundment, and additional points on your driving record.
-In some states, it can also result in a misdemeanor charge and further suspension of your driver's license.
+Driving with a suspended registration is a separate offense from driving without insurance and carries its own penalties.
+Consequences typically include fines ranging from a few hundred to over a thousand dollars, possible vehicle impoundment, and additional points on your driving record.
+In some states — like Georgia and New York — it can result in a misdemeanor charge and further suspension of your driver's license.
+Repeat offenses are treated much more harshly across virtually every state.
+See our full guide on state-mandated car insurance penalties for more detail.

 Compare Car Insurance Rates in Ohio